ualug/ualug.github.com/_posts/2011-04-11-what-weve-been-up-to.md

 ---
 layout: post
-title: What We’ve Been Up To
+title: "What We’ve Been Up To"
 published: true
+author: Noel Zeng
 ---

 #### This post is an archive cross-post from the old UALUG website.
 Links might be broken.